OpenMDAO/OpenMDAO/README.md

 To install the latest release, run `pip install --update openmdao`.

-**OpenMDAO 2.10.x** is the last version to support Python2.x and will only receive bug fixes going forward.
+**OpenMDAO 2.10.x** is the last version to support Python2.x and will only receive critical bug fixes going forward.
 To install this older release, run `pip install "openmdao<3"` (the quotes around `openmdao<3` are required).